ghoti143/resume/README.md

 **Staff Software Engineer at GE Digital**
 April 2015 - Present
-* Developed features for the Asset Performance Management software suite using the latest JavaScript libraries and .NET Core webservices
 * Built **RESTful APIs** using **C#** and **.NET Core**
 * Built and maintained components written in a mixture of **JavaScript**, **TypeScript**, and **React**
 * Utilized **Docker** containerization to provide consistent development environments